-- A. Definition: Felony acts or any delinquent acts which would be a felony if committed by an adult. - B. Conditions: Any student who commits a felony act on public school property or property other than public school property and if, in the opinion of the school administrator, the student's attendance at school will have an adverse impact on the educational program, discipline, or welfare of the school in which the student is enrolled, the student's right and obligation to attend school may be temporarily or permanently removed.
+- A. Definitions: For purposes of this section, the terms "felony" and "felony act" have the same meaning.
+They are defined to mean a felony under Florida law or a delinquent act which would be a felony if committed by an adult. - B. Application: Any student who is formally charged with a felony, or with a delinquent act which would be a felony if committed by an adult, by a proper prosecuting attorney for an incident which allegedly occurred on property other than public school property may be suspended from school if that incident is shown, in an administrative hearing, to have an adverse impact on the educational program, discipline, or welfare of the school in which the student is enrolled.